Pipeline Grammar

 orcow

 : Read-write.
-Changes (add, modify, delete) are merged after a successful build.
+Changes (add, modify, delete) are merged after a successful pipeline.
 Suitable for concurrent build scenarios.copy-on-write-read-only

 : Read-only.
-Changes (add, delete, modify) are discarded after the build ends.data
+Changes (add, delete, modify) are discarded after the pipeline ends.data

 : Create a temporary data volume, automatically cleaned up after the pipeline ends.